MarDSoul/dev-in-action/docs/articles/unity-ar-integration-compose.md

 Also you may have problems with Hardware Acceleration, you can set it manually if need `android:hardwareAccelerated="true"`

-Don't forget setup a another process to Activity if you wanna upload engine out of memory. **This isolates `SIGKILL` from your main process**
+Don't forget setup a another process to Activity if you wanna upload engine out of memory. **This isolates `SIGTERM` from your main process**

 ```kotlin
 // some code